When will your box arrive?

 This film is available to stream exclusively to PBS Passport members, however a private link will be made available to book club hosts when your box is sent.

 The current political discourse around immigration is divisive not only in America but worldwide.
-By casting a light on our present refugee crisis through the lens of the post-Vietnam War, Thi Bui brings forth a story from a place of empathy.
-Both Bui’s story and Finding Home: Utah’s Refugee Story movingly puts a human face to new arrivals to our country, illuminating the background of their lives and their struggles.
-It explores immigration and all the feelings and issues surrounding this situation and the effects it has on people who are displaced.
+Both Bui’s story and Finding Home: Utah’s Refugee Story movingly puts a human face to new arrivals in our country, illuminating the background of their lives and their struggles.
+It explores immigration and the many effects it has on people who are displaced.
 Their stories address relatable universal struggles, including family sacrifices, difficulties in communication in a new country and between parents and children, personal failings, and the importance of identity and belonging.
-These refugee stories are a reminder that immigrants are human beings.
-Just like all of us in America, they seek a better future for themselves and their families.
-They are not a statistic nor are they “the other” but part of our society as a whole.
-These stories force us to ponder what it means to be a refugee now in America.
+These stories remind us that we all share a common goal: to seek a better future for ourselves and our families.
+Refugees are not a statistic nor are they “the other” but part of our society as a whole.
+These stories prompt us to ponder what it means to be a refugee now in America.
 What hardships does a person suffer that force one to flee home for a better life in the United States and what is it like to assimilate in a new country when some of its citizens don’t want you here?